What Is an Operations Strategy & Why You Need One

 Cost-Based Strategy

 A cost efficiency strategy focuses on minimizing expenses to offer competitive pricing.
 For manufacturing companies, this might involve optimizing supply chain management and production processes to reduce waste and lower unit costs.
-Professional services agencies would focus on delivering services faster by automating workflows and prioritizing crucial tasks.
+Professional services agencies would focus on delivering services faster by automating workflows and prioritizing crucial tasks to prevent cost overrun (learn more: what is cost overrun).

 Cost optimization can be considered one of the essential strategies for successful businesses: